 - It helps tell your brain that you are full, suppressing hunger, reducing cravings and helping people feel a lot more in control of their food intake.

 This tends to make achieving a calorie deficit a lot easier.
-In fact, it's been shown to reduce calorie intake by 35%
+In fact, it's been shown to reduce calorie intake by 35% without changing people’s perceived hunger levels during the day.
+So basically you can eat less, and not feel hungry.

-Now, this is game-changing in the dieting world because, typically, people who have lost weight experience more food cravings and less satisfaction after eating, which in turn can derail long-term efforts.
 So the takeaway is that these weight loss drugs are not magic; they still require a calorie or energy deficit.
 But because of the impact on how full or hungry you feel when on these drugs, they make obtaining and sticking to that deficit and diet much easier.

 How Are Ozempic and Wegovy Taken?